PM Modi presidents meet on Covid situation and vaccination - ExBulletin

 The active case represents less than 1% of the total cases, currently at 0.31%, the lowest since March 2020, at 1,07,019.

-Amid growing concerns over a new variant of COVID-19 ‘Omicron’ first detected in South Africa, India has also added several countries to the list from which travelers should follow additional measures upon arrival. in India, including post-arrival infection testing.
+Amid growing concerns about a new COVID-19 variant ‘Omicron’ first detected in South Africa, India has also added several countries to the list from which travelers should follow additional measures upon arrival in India, including tests of infection after arrival.

 Sources